CSpanias/email-audit/README.md

 ## Features

-## Assessment Methodology

-The tool follows the same process typically used during an email security review:
+The tool follows the same assessment methodology typically used during an email security review:

 ### 1. DNS analysis